robinzhx/TritonGo/README.md

 1. Event Creation Latency:
 After creating the events, the user might have to wait until the response to see the created event.

 # FAQ
 1. The application crashes, what should I do?
-Please use command + R to rerun the application.
+Please use command + R to rerun the application. and also refer FAQ.6.
 If problems persist, please contact technical support asap.
 2. I forgot my password, how do I recover my account?
 	At the login page, hit the Forgot Password, enter the account email, and follow the instructions sent to the email to reset the password.
 3. How do I create an event?
 	Hit the icon “+” at the top right corner of the application.
 4. How do I navigate to the destination?
 	Hit the blue button accompanied with the created event, and then hit “Get Directions” and a navigation application will navigate you to the destination.
+5. Date events are not updated, what should I do?
+	Make sure you connect to the network.
+Try to click the date button to see if it can update manually.
+User can select any date in calendar to maually update the different date events
+6. The application crash with a error "undefined ...
+'RNGooglePlacesNative.openPlacePickerModal'".
+	Please look the installation instructions carefully.
+It requires to run with TritonGo.xcworkspace not the other way.
+The reason is because the Google API restriction.